top of page

 Charlotte Ashby

-Charlotte is an adult with unicoronal craniosynostosis
+Charlotte was born with unicoronal craniosynostosis

 Paul Cornell

-Paul is the parent of a child with Saethre-Chotzen syndrome
+Paul has a son with Saethre-Chotzen syndrome

 Charles Edwards